Designing to Web Standards and Web Accessibility Standards

 Web standards are rules and guidelines established by the World Wide Web Consortium (W3C) developed to promote consistency in the design code which makes up a web page.
 Without getting technical, simply it's the guideline for the mark-up language which determines how a web page. displays in a visitor's browser window.

-The advantages in adhering to these standards are many:- Web pages display properly in a wide variety of browsers and computers, including new technology like Palm Pilots, which greatly increases the viewing audience.
+• Web pages will display in a wide variety of browsers and computers, including new technology like iPhones, Droids, iPads, PDA devices, mobile phones, which greatly increases the viewing audience.

-- W3C Standards promote the use of "Cascading Style Sheets" (CSS) or design code which is attached to the web page. rather than embedded in the page.
+• W3C Standards promote the use of "Cascading Style Sheets" (CSS) or design code which is attached to the web page. rather than embedded in the page.
 The use of style sheets significantly reduces the page file size which means not only a faster page loading time but lower hosting costs for frequently visited sites due to using less bandwidth.

-- Design features such as colors and fonts can be easily changed by just modifying one style sheet instead of editing every individual page in a web site, reducing the costs to modify your site.
+• Design features such as colors and fonts can be easily changed by just modifying one style sheet instead of editing every individual page in a web site, reducing the costs to modify your site.

-- Search Engines are able to access and index pages designed to web standards with greater efficiency.
+• Search Engines are able to access and index pages designed to web standards with greater efficiency.

 What are Web Accessibility Standards?